Code-Institute-Submissions/Shounen-flip/README.md

 # Memory-Game : Shounen Flip.
-**Overview** – The game features a one page html document with css and javascript used to style and animate HTML elements on the page
+**Overview** – The game features a one page html document with css and javascript used to style and animate HTML elements on the page.

 ### UX Design